matteofilia/tessera/DEV_LOG.md

 ## August 31, 2025

 Just some low-hanging fruit.
 Still, that's better than nothing.
 Feeling hopeful for tomorrow.
 Really hoping that we can keep things going and get a lot of work done on the interpreter.
 Next step?
 Global variables.

+## September 01, 2025

+Well, one commit was made.
+That's about all that I can say, as of right.
+Not feeling like I have very much energy, unfortunately.
+This may very well be the end of development work for now.
+All I can hope is that in the future things will improve somewhat.